 The Promise program starts during the second semester of a student’s freshman year in high school.
 The student will sign a pledge and promise to meet established requirements based on academic achievement, persistence and community service.
-A parent/guardian will also sign the pledge to provide an environment that will promote and encourage the student to achieve the requirements during high school.
+The TJC Promise program works to create an environment that will promote and encourage a college-going culture among families and high schools.

-If a student attends at least two full years at a high school within the TJC tax district and meets the requirements, he or she will earn a TJC Promise Scholarship.
+If a student attends at least two full years at a high school within the TJC tax district and meets the requirements, the TJC Promise Program will cover tuition and fees for up to two years through a combination of federal grants, TJC Scholarships, and the TJC Promise.

 Grade Point Average (Weighted)